Walk-in centres (Urgent Treatment Centres)

 - stopping smoking

-Walk-in centres in Newcastle
+Urgent Treatment centres in Newcastle

 This service is located in the Molineux Street NHS Centre, off Shields Road in Byker.
-Opening hours: Monday to Sunday 8am to 8pm

 Other Useful Organisations

-- The Joseph Cowen Healthcare Centre provides access to healthcare for those street homeless or in temporary accommodation who cannot access mainstream healthcare services.
+- The Joseph Cowen Healthcare Centre provides access to healthcare for street homeless or people in temporary accommodation who cannot access mainstream healthcare services.
 The drop in centre offers a daily GP service, a nurse, access to mental and sexual health support, a needle exchange, women only services, an outreach service, information, guidance and signposting for housing and benefits, bathing facilities and somewhere to drop in for a hot drink.

 - NHS 111 is the new telephone service which has replaced NHS Direct.
 You can call 111 when you need medical help fast but it’s not a 999 emergency.
 NHS 111 is a fast and easy way to get the right help, whatever the time.